 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-Your aim is to visit some of the world’s top king penguin rookeries.
-This time of year you have a good chance of seeing these animals nesting on eggs, with their chicks nearby.
+Today, you aim to visit some of the world’s top king penguin rookeries.
+This time of year, you have a good chance of seeing these animals nesting on eggs with their chicks nearby.
 The rookeries are sometimes overflowing, with penguins traveling to and from the beach.

 Possible visits in this region include:

-Salisbury Plain, St. Andrews Bay, Gold Harbour- Here you can see not only the massive king penguin colony but also elephant seals and limitless fur seal pups playing in the surf.
+Salisbury Plain, St. Andrews Bay, Gold Harbor – You can see the massive king penguin colony, elephant seals, and limitless fur seal pups playing in the surf.

-Grytviken – You also have the opportunity to check out this abandoned whaling station, where king penguins walk the streets and elephant seals lie around like they own the place – because they basically do!
-You might also see the South Georgia Museum as well as Shackleton’s grave here.
+Grytviken – You can also have the opportunity to check out this abandoned whaling station, where king penguins walk the streets, and elephant seals lie around like they own the place – because they do!
+You might also see the South Georgia Museum and Shackleton’s grave here.

 Cooper Bay – This is a fine place for a Zodiac cruise, and this bay also houses a rookery of macaroni penguins.
 King penguins, pintails, and giant petrels may also appear here.

-Moltke Harbour – Located in Royal Bay, this scenic spot gives you the chance to see the huge king penguin colony that lives here.
+Moltke Harbor – Located in Royal Bay, this scenic spot allows you to see the huge king penguin colony that lives here.

 A pleasant tailwind often accompanies the vessel through the westerlies, and on both sides of the Antarctic Convergence, you might see large numbers of Antarctic and sub-Antarctic seabirds.

-Your first approach is Gough Island for a Zodiac cruise in Quest Bay if the weather permits.
-Here you might see northern rockhopper penguins and sub-Antarctic fur seals.
-In previous years, it has been possible for us to circumnavigate most of Gough Island’s 33-mile circumference, taking in this area’s splendid scenery and abundant wildlife.
+Today, if the weather permits, approach Gough Island for a Zodiac cruise in Quest Bay.
+Here, you might see northern rockhopper penguins and sub-Antarctic fur seals.
+In previous years, it has been possible for the team to circumnavigate most of Gough Island’s 33-mile circumference, taking in this area’s splendid scenery and abundant wildlife.

-The remote islands of Tristan da Cunha are famed for their plentiful bird populations, which include rockhopper penguins, several species of albatross, petrels, skuas, terns, and many others.
-Our goal during this stage of our voyage is to visit the small settlement on the west side of the main island, but you might also land at Seal Bay on the south side of Tristan da Cunha or at Sandy Point on the east side.
+The remote islands of Tristan da Cunha are famed for their plentiful bird populations, including rockhopper penguins, several albatross species, petrels, skuas, terns, and many others.
+Your goal during this stage of your voyage is to visit the small settlement on the west side of the main island, but you might also land at Seal Bay on the south side of Tristan da Cunha or at Sandy Point on the east side.

 In these stunning locations, you could encounter such exotic wildlife as yellow-nosed albatrosses and sub-Antarctic fur seals, all while exploring a rarely visited spot.
-Additionally, intending to land at Nightingale Island and Inaccessible Island, both of which offer great views of beautiful seabirds ranging from yellow-nosed albatrosses to brown noddies.
+You also intend to land at Nightingale Island and Inaccessible Island, which offer great views of beautiful seabirds ranging from yellow-nosed albatrosses to brown noddies.

-Two days are reserved at Tristan da Cunha in case of bad weather, but please remember that nature determines our itineraries here: Since the beginning of the Atlantic Odyssey cruise in 1998, adverse weather led to the cancellation of 35% of Tristan da Cunha landings.
-If there's a need to divert for safety reasons, good alternatives will be found.
+Two days are reserved at Tristan da Cunha in case of bad weather.
+Still, please remember that nature determines your itineraries here: Since the beginning of the Atlantic Odyssey cruise in 1998, adverse weather led to the cancellation of 35% of Tristan da Cunha's landings.
+If the team has to divert for safety reasons, they will find suitable alternatives.

-After landing at Jamestown, you have many opportunities to enjoy the local culture, pleasant climate, and endemic birds of this remote island.
-One such activity is a visit to Longwood House, where Napoleon died in exile.
-You also have the chance to explore the island on your own – and snorkel the shallows, seeing multitudes of tropical and subtropical fish.
+After landing at Jamestown on Saint Helena Island, you can have the opportunity to enjoy the area’s local culture, pleasant climate, and endemic bird life.
+You can visit Longwood House, where Napoleon died in exile; walk the 699-step Jacob’s Ladder if you’re feeling ambitious; or snorkel the shallows offshore, seeing multitudes of tropical and subtropical fish.

 Day 24: St. Helena | Disembark